Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 - Remove ALL mods from: _C:\Users\YourUserName\AppData\Roaming\7DaysToDie\Mods_
 - Post logs in **Guppy’s Discord → #fns-smorgasbord**
 - Drag & drop full log file (not screenshots)

-### Be kind:
-- We are not paid tech support
-- We are not psychic
-- Screenshots ≠ logs
-- You will not be helped without logs

 ---